 Please read the agreement and indicate approval at the bottom

-ATTORNEY REVIEW: The Texas Real Estate Commission reminds the Client of the option to have their attorney review this contract prior to closing to assure no ambiguous or unclear language against the Client exists.
+ATTORNEY REVIEW: The Texas Real Estate Commission reminds the Client of the option to have their attorney review this contract prior to a binding obligation regarding the property to assure no ambiguous or unclear language against the Client exists.

-DATE OF CONTRACT: Real estate transactions can be time constrained by the Client schedule or a real estate contract option period.
-As a courtesy to the Client, CIS may conduct the inspection before the Client approves the inspection contract.
-Any sense of urgency caused by the Client schedule or real estate contract option period should not preclude diligent review of this contract and the inspection report by the Client.
+TIME IS OF THE ESSENCE: Real estate transactions are often time-constrained by the Client schedule or a real estate contract option period.
+As a courtesy to the Client in order to aid unknown time constraints, CIS may conduct the inspection before the Client approves the inspection contract.
+Any obligation caused by the Client schedule or real estate contract option period should not preclude diligent review of this contract and the inspection report by the Client.

-INSPECTION: CIS will perform a limited inspection of the property shown above for the client shown above.
-The date of inspection will be specified in the inspection report.
+INSPECTION SERVICE: CIS will perform an inspection of the property at the address above.
+The date of the inspection will be specified in the inspection report.
 Client agrees that CIS departs from the TREC Standards of Practice as a requirements document and instead uses them as a guideline.

 The inspection is a limited visual survey and basic performance evaluation of accessible items using normal controls.